Kanawanagasaki/TwitchAzureTTS/README.md

 #### Setting up Azure Speech Service

 1. You need to sign up to [Microsoft Azure](https://azure.microsoft.com/en-us/).
 Note that you will need to enter your bank card information to register.
-However, Azure Speech Service will be free for you if you syntenize less than 500 000 characters per month
+However, Azure Speech Service will be free for you if you synthesize less than 500 000 characters per month
 2. Go to [Azure Portal](https://portal.azure.com)
 3. Select `Create a resource`
 4. Select `AI + Machine Learning` > `Speech` > `Create`